Ned Ward

-Ned Ward (1667 – 20 June 1731), also known as Edward Ward, was a satirical writer and publican in the late 17th and early 18th century in London.
+Edward "Ned" Ward (1667 – 20 June 1731) was a satirical writer and publican in the late 17th and early 18th century in London.
 His most famous work, The London Spy, appeared in 18 monthly instalments from November 1698.
 It was described by its author as a "complete survey" of the London scene and published in book form in 1703.

 Biography

 Early life

 Ned Ward was born in 1667 in Oxfordshire.
 According to Theophilus Cibber, Ward was "a man of low extraction... who never received any regular education", but he is likely to have been educated at one of the Oxfordshire grammar schools.

 By 1691 Ward had made his way to London.
 His first publication, The Poet's Ramble After Riches, describes in humorous Hudibrastic couplets his poverty and his disappointment at not receiving an inheritance.
 Prose satires that followed were Female Policy Detected, or, The Arts of Designing Woman Laid Open (1695) and A Trip to Jamaica (1698).
 The latter recounts Ward's trip to Port Royal, Jamaica in 1697, satirised the way settlers were recruited to the Americas.
 Its success led to publication of A Trip to New England in 1699.

 His commentary of Jamaica survives, here he mentions the climate was 'As Sickly as a Hospital, as Dangerous as the Plague’ with hurricanes and earthquakes.
 He noted that the food was disgusting.
 Most disgusting of all though, he thought were the people.
 The men looked as if ‘they had just knock’d off their Fetters’ and the women scandalous.
 Both men and women did not follow religion strongly but instead ‘they regard nothing but Money, and value not how they get it’.
 He arrived just after the 1692 earthquake and the French invasion in 1694.